AI

 Why does this work?

 Because AI implementation requires significant professional services to succeed.
-Companies cannot just buy your product and figure it out themselves.
+Companies can’t just buy your product and figure it out on their own.
 The complexity is too high.
-The integration challenges are too real.
+The integration challenges are real.
+At the same time, the billable hour is dying in a meaningful way.
+Clients want measurable outcomes, fixed pricing, and risk-sharing.
+GenAI performs tasks so fast that billing by the hour starts to look absurd.

-The operational and financial realities
+The operational realities nobody budgets for

 Your team structure changes.
 Consultants optimize for customization and client-specific expertise.
 Product teams optimize for repeatability and systematic improvement.

 The timeline is longer than you want.
 Professional services productization typically takes 12-24 months just to get a viable product to market.
-Then you need another 12-18 months to validate product-market fit and iterate based on real usage.
+Then another 12-18 months to validate product-market fit and iterate based on real usage.
+Expect three years minimum from decision to meaningful product revenue.

 When to walk away from productization

 Walk away if the market for your product is too small.
 Consulting can work with niche markets.
-Products need scale to justify the investment.
+Products need enough scale to justify the investment.

 The opportunity exists when you see the same core problems repeatedly, when you can standardize solutions without losing effectiveness, and when the market is large enough to support a product business.
+In 2025, 76% of AI use cases were deployed via third-party or off-the-shelf solutions rather than custom builds.
+That “buy over build” trend is your market signal.
+Real demand for productized AI solutions exists, but only when they solve specific, repeated problems well.

 About the Author

-Amit Kothari is an experienced consultant, advisor, and educator specializing in AI and operations.
+Amit Kothari is an experienced consultant, advisor, coach, and educator specializing in AI and operations for executives and their companies.
 With 25+ years of experience and as the founder of Tallyfy (raised $3.6m), he helps mid-size companies identify, plan, and implement practical AI solutions that actually work.
 Originally British and now based in St. Louis, MO, Amit combines deep technical expertise with real-world business understanding.

 Disclaimer: The content in this article represents personal opinions based on extensive research and practical experience.
 While every effort has been made to ensure accuracy through data analysis and source verification, this should not be considered professional advice.
 Always consult with qualified professionals for decisions specific to your situation.